Common Data Set 2000-2001Common Data Set 2000-2001

 Process for First-Year/Freshman Students

 H7.
-Check off all financial aid forms domestic first-year (freshman) financial aid applicants
+Check off all financial aid forms domestic first-year (freshman) financial aid applicants must submit:

 H8.
 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit: